niharpatil/niharpatil.github.io/README.md

 It's why I started [Penn Tech Review](http://www.penntechreview.com), to tell the stories of people making transformative impacts in technology.
 Soon enough, my team and I will build the largest database of inspiring profiles in technology.

-Anyway, my interests include web development, JavaScript (if that counts as an interest), playing the guitar, and reading articles online.
+Anyway, my interests include web development, JavaScript (if that counts as an interest), and playing the guitar.